Ranked Choice Voting

 How are ranked choice votes counted?

-With ranked choice voting, if a candidate receives a majority (50%+1) of the first-choice votes cast for that office, that candidate will be elected.
+General Election– With ranked choice voting, if a candidate receives a majority (50%+1) of the first-choice votes cast for that office, that candidate will be elected.
 However, if no candidate receives a majority of the first-choice votes cast, an elimination process begins.
 The candidate who received the fewest first-choice votes is eliminated.
 Next, the voters whose first choice was cast for the eliminated candidate will have their second-choice vote cast in the second round.
 This elimination process will continue until one candidate receives a majority and is deemed the winner.

-What if there are two open seats?
+What if there is more than one open seat?

 If I really want my first-choice candidate to win, should I rank the candidate as my first, second and third choice?